Our love for Italian gelato is infinite. Check out our picks for the five gelaterias that serve the best gelato in Verona Italy.

 As unofficially ‘certified’ gelato connoisseurs, we were pleased to discover several excellent gelaterias in Verona when we visited the charming Veneto city for the first time.
-Like much of Italy, the Verona gelato scene is filled with artisan boutiques as well as national chains.
+Like many of the best Italian food cities, Verona has gelato scene filled with artisan boutiques as well as national chains.

 As background, we’ve been big fans of Italian gelato every since we devoured our first cones of gelato in Bologna back in 2010.
 We solidified our love by taking a class at Carpigiani’s gelato university several years later.

 These are the five Verona gelaterias that you don’t want to miss if you’re an Italian ice cream fan too:

 1. Gelateria Ponte Pietra

 Practically at the foot of the Adige River by the Ponte Pietra bridge, Gelateria Ponte Pietra has been serving excellent gelato in Verona since 1999.
 The popular gelateria also serves Sicilian granitas, milkshakes and brioche sandwiches filled with gelato.